 Number Patterns

-In a number pattern, numbers change in the same way each time.
+In a number pattern, numbers change by the same amount each time.
+This is called the rule.

 📝 Key Words